awall-codes/CAHOOTS-Arrival-Time-Analysis/README.md

 Statistical modelling: Script I used for my graphs/models to visually assess data

 ## Final Report
-A report of my data analysis and discussion can be found at this link here ->
+A report of my data analysis and discussion can be found at this link here -> [Wallin Final Project Report.pdf](https://github.com/user-attachments/files/20665740/Wallin.Final.Project.Report.pdf)